ToniLipponen/TML/README.md

 ```

 # Contributing
-If you're interested in this project, you can help in a couple of different ways:
+If you're interested in this project, you can help by testing, contributing code, reporting bugs or other issues, and suggesting new features or changes.

-1. Contribute code to the library.
-2. Review code.
-3. Report bugs and other issues.
-4. Create feature requests.
-5. Create example applications.
-6. Testing.

 # License
 This project is licensed under the [Zlib License](LICENSE).
 External libraries used by TML are also distributed under very permissive licenses (See below).
 This means you don't have to worry about licensing, when developing software using TML.